How to Identify and Treat Hydrogen Sulfide Rotten Egg Sulfur Smell

 If you’ve got H2S it must be treated, or it will cause other water treatment to fail as it coats filter media preventing the media from working as designed.
 If you want to see the full advantage of other water treatment you will have to treat the H2S problem.

-Steps to solve the rotten egg odor problem
+Steps to solve the rotten egg odor in water

 1. Plumbing Work: (You may want to have a plumber do this for you)